 Doing a gut reset is a good way to find out what specific foods are causing you to experience acid reflux, and to help eliminate those foods.

 We are going to eliminate all irritating foods, flush the gut, build it back up, and then reintroduce those foods to see which one you’re sensitive to.

-I also like to put digestive enzymes into the body, which help break down foods that could be causing some of the irritation in the gut.
+I also like to put digestive enzymes into the body, which help break down foods that could be causing some irritation in the gut.

-Prebiotics, probiotics, and postbiotics are very important for building the good bacteria back up in your gut.
+Prebiotics, probiotics, and postbiotics are very important for building good bacteria back up in your gut.

 If you suffer from GERD or acid reflux, I would also recommend GI support, which includes both enzymes, and probiotics.

 5. Proper Breathing

 We teach proper breathing in week two of our challenges in the Livingood Daily Lifestyle.
 Paced breathing stimulates your parasympathetic nervous system, the system that helps control digestion in the body.

 As a bonus, the Livingood Daily Lifestyle can also help you lose weight, and weight is a factor that can cause acid reflux issues.